isaacdpierce/Beatscape/NOTES.md

 # NOTES

+## AUDIO POSSIBILITIES

+- need to be able to sync playback to single audio context
+- get it playing with autoplay
+- see if it auto syncs to audio context

+- create [environments,  setEnvironments] [sprites, setSprites] state in Audio.js
+      - filter (environments) && (spites) out of data
+      - create useEffect for if (environments) && if (spites)
+      - useEffect will only update when environments or sprites change

 ## NEW

 - in Drawer.js  // TODO - Get Soundscape name and url from DB - Then use map to create buttons with names and urls